 Step 2: Put in the security key for the network

 This one you can paste in if you have it.
 This should be remembered every time you find the same Wi-Fi network wherever you are.

 Step 3: Log-in

 Once you’re on the network a page will load.
-Tap “docomo Wi-Fi for visitor” at the top left to log-in.
+Tap “docomo Wi-Fi for visitors” at the top left to log-in.

 Step 4: User ID and password